Select one of the following login mechanisms for your cluster.

 Use the Google Developers Console to create a set of client credentials.

 Login: Google: Enable: true ClientID: "0000000000000-zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz.apps.googleusercontent.com" ClientSecret: "zzzzzzzzzzzzzzzzzzzzzzzz"

-With this configuration, users will sign in with a third-party OpenID Connect provider.
-The provider will supply appropriate values for the issuer URL, client ID, and client secret config entries.
+With this configuration, users will sign in with a third-party OpenID Connect provider such as GitHub, Auth0, Okta, or PingFederate.

 Login: OpenIDConnect: Enable: true Issuer: https://accounts.example.com/ ClientID: "0123456789abcdef" ClientSecret: "zzzzzzzzzzzzzzzzzzzzzzzz"